amnona/dbbact-calour/docs/source/index.rst

-.. calour documentation master file, created by sphinx-quickstart on Wed Jan 11 16:08:35 2017.
+.. dbbact_calour documentation master file, created by sphinx-quickstart on Wed Jan 11 16:08:35 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.